 Encourage the engagement of Black alumni in the Lewis & Clark community.

-Support the ability of LC to provide a high-quality Diversity and Equity education to faculty and administrators.
+Support the ability of L&C to provide a high-quality Diversity and Equity education to faculty and administrators.

 Work in partnership with the College to address issues that may impact the interests and concerns of Black students